 School of Government (GRAD)

-UNC M.P.A. is housed within the School of Government, which is the nation’s largest university-based training, advisory, and research organization for public officials.
-Our M.P.A. students work directly with expert faculty who are also guiding, educating, and consulting with local and state officials throughout North Carolina and beyond on a daily basis.
-Our faculty bring their work with public officials back into the classroom, where students gain experience grappling with many of the same complex and interdisciplinary challenges they will face in their public service careers.
+Housed within the UNC School of Government, the nation’s largest university-based training, advisory, and research organization for public officials, the M.P.A. program provides students with direct access to expert faculty engaged daily with local and state governments across North Carolina and beyond.
+Faculty bring these real-world experiences back into the classroom, where students gain hands-on opportunities to analyze and navigate the complex, interdisciplinary challenges they will encounter throughout their public service careers.

-To learn more about our top-ranked, flexible leadership degree, please see the program website.
+To learn more about our top-ranked, flexible public service leadership degree, please see the program website.

 Admission Requirements